You could hear the chants raining down from the stands.

 I still think back to that day as one of the happiest moments in sport.
 It sounds odd, given all they did was book a week longer in a finals series they were never going to win.
 But something about the connection between the crowd and the 17 men in green has always struck me.
 It was but a moment, but it reminded me that we are not alone in this world, that sometimes, and maybe only for a moment or an afternoon, we are part of something bigger.
 Even if in this circumstance we deployed this power in a football game, maybe another time we as a community can band together to do something more important.

 The Raiders lost in the next week in a cavernous and empty ANZ stadium.
-I think most Raiders fans knew that win was as far as the Raiders would go.
+I think most Raiders fans knew that win was as far as they would go.
 This team was honest.
 It was hardworking.
 But it wasn’t talented.
 It had a limit and with our help it reached it.

 In the end though all that mattered was that one day.
 It was a victory for the true believers.